567falk-png/sumo/docs/web/docs/Tutorials/PublicTransport.md

 ## Public Transport
+In this step, we define the public transport routes that use the previously created bus stops.
-The created bus stops can be used as the stopping points within the route declaration.
+Theses stops can be used as the stopping points within the route declaration.
 Those routes can later be assigned to vehicles, in this case, trams and buses.
 The routes are written into the `routes.rou.xml` file.
 Below you can see examples from the code for the routes of the trams and buses.